will vs living will will vs living will

 Misunderstanding the Terms

 People often think a will and a living will serve the same purpose.
-A will dictates asset distribution after death, while a living will outlines medical wishes during incapacitation.
+A will dictates asset distribution after death, while a living will outline medical wishes during incapacitation.
 Mistaking them can lead to unfulfilled wishes and legal issues.
 For example, assuming a will covers medical preferences can leave significant healthcare decisions unaddressed.

 Legal Myths and Realities

 Some believe a will bypasses probate, which is false.
-A will still goes through probate to validate and distribute assets.
+A will still go through probate to validate and distribute assets.
 Misunderstandings about living wills are also common; some think they apply after death, but they only guide medical treatment when the individual is alive but incapacitated.
 Recognizing these realities prevents costly legal errors and ensures personal wishes are respected.

 How to Choose Between a Will and a Living Will